 Do I have to go to SERE?

 All applicants are required to attend Survival Training at Fairchild AFB, WA.
-If you are a flyer who has previously completed this training, these requirements may differ.
+If you are a flyer who has previously completed this training, requirements may differ.

 What uniform will I be wearing the most?